 In this generative view and for a given document, we first randomly select a topic according to the topic distribution for the underlying text.
 Then we randomly select a word according to the word distribution associated with the selected topic.
 Finally we repeat this process for all words in the target document.
-Denoting by $\text{Prob}[z^i = j]$ the fact that the distribution of the jth topic was used to generate the word at the ith position, and by $\text{Prob}[t^i \mid z^i = j]$ the probability that the term t^i occurring at the ith position was generated according to the distribution of topic j, we can compute the probability of the occurrence of the term t^i in the document as:
+Denoting by $Prob[z^i = j]$ the fact that the distribution of the jth topic was used to generate the word at the jth position, and by $Prob[t^i \mid z^i = j]$ the probability that the term j0 occurring at the j1 the position was generated according to the distribution of topic j1, we can compute the probability of the occurrence of the term j1 in the document as: